snapWONDERS/example-Go-client-to-snapWonders-API/README.md

 # Example Go client to snapWonders API
-The objective of this repository is to provide a Go Client client example to snapWONDERS API.
-This includes a setup-by-step guide how to set up your development environment, the example source code and instructions on how to test and run.
+The objective of this repository is to provide a Go client example to snapWONDERS API.
+This includes a step-by-step guide how to set up your development environment, the example source code and instructions on how to test and run.

 Through the example source, you will be able to:
-* Upload digital media
+* Upload digital media (using resumable uploading following the Tus.io protocol)
 * Perform deep digital media analysis, reveal hidden metadata, hidden metadata, copyrights, steganography and private information leakage
-* Display the results from the analysis
+* Display the results from the analysis (in which you can extract and make use as needed)

 # Installation and setup